tamasree/sqlalchemy_challange/README.md

 ## Step 2 - Climate App

-A Flask API was cvreated with following routes:
+A Flask API was created with following routes:

 ### Routes